Fall 2023 Course Offerings

 If you prefer not to register online, click Mail-In Form and send it and your check to the office: 2600 Ashland Road, Columbia, SC 29210.

-(3) By Sept.
-7 members will receive confirmation and password access to the Member Dashboard on our website and can begin registering with Zoom for as many courses as desired.
+(3) By September 6 members will receive confirmation and password access to the Member Dashboard on our website and can begin registering with Zoom for as many courses as desired.
 On the Dashboard you can click on links to register for any and all courses you would like to take through Zoom.
-It will be helpful to teachers and hosts if you register by Sept.
-12. Call the Center office if you need help with Zoom.
+It will be helpful to teachers and hosts if you register by September 11.
+Call the Center office if you need help with Zoom.

-To see updates, remember to clear your browsing history cache before going to our website: shepherdscenterofstandrews.org
+To see updates, remember to clear your browsing-history cache before going to our website: shepherdscenterofstandrews.org

 CLASS PAGE ONSITE PHOTO 2